 There are three main ways how you can keep plugins updated on your server.
 They offer different levels of convenience for a site manager but otherwise accomplish the same goal.

 Native Automatic Updates

 RightPress maintains its own infrastructure to enable native automatic updates.
-This is a complimentary service offered to clients with active support subscriptions.
+This is a complimentary service offered to clients with a valid Envato Purchase Code.

 To enable native automatic updates, simply enter your Envato Purchase Code when prompted in the admin area of your site - this prompt is displayed when the plugin is first installed and then with each new version of the plugin until Purchase Code is entered.
 In the latest versions of some of our plugins, there's also a link next to the plugin name on the Plugins page reading "Purchase Code" which you can click to set up automatic updates at any time.

 After initial setup is complete, automatic updates will be served in a familiar and convenient way.

 If you run WordPress Multisite, plugin will have to be active network wide or at least on the main site for automatic updates to work properly.